sholami/Financial-App-Analysis/README.md

 # Financial-App-Analysis
-Analyzing usage of a financial app data
+Analyzing usage of a financial app data using sql lite in pythpn